 [BR] When you're creating an idea, do you send that to somebody else to add something to or see if they can hear it in another way that may help you progress further?

 [MB] In Domes, definitely.
-We worked in a pre-COVID-19 remote scenario as our bass player lives in us in Australia.
+We worked in a pre-COVID-19 remote scenario as our bass player lives in Australia.
 In a regular sort of ritual like a band practice, you might spend 80% of the time rehearsing and then in the last few minutes before pack-down, you play with an idea for 10 minutes and hope that over weeks or months it turns into the next song.
 It's a horribly inefficient way to try and extract the best musical insight and response from your band.

 It just so happened that our circumstances of being distributed across different countries and also being really busy in our lives outside of music meant that we had to come up with a method that was asynchronous and online.
 We created more of a manageable ideas bucket and a regular cadence of reviewing that; everyone had a equal opportunity in a democratic process of voting on ideas to surface the ones that we wanted to work on so that we focused on actually making something of them.
 Within a year, we had done all of that groundwork that you might do over multiple years as a new band.
 We came together twice in-person before we went into the studio to record the six songs that ended up making the EP.